awingray/Aareon/README.md

 Do note that if you make changes to benchmark.py, you have to restart the manage.py shell.

-The last benchmark (13 Jun 2021) took 8 min for the 50000 contracts with 2.5 components on average each (see the following command: `benchmark.generate_benchmark_data(10, 13, 4, 50000, 4, 5)`).
+The last benchmark (13 Jun 2021) took 8 min for 50000 contracts with 2.5 components on average each (see the following command: `benchmark.generate_benchmark_data(10, 13, 4, 50000, 4, 5)`).

 #### Testing
 Use "python manage.py test" to run tests.